byronkarlen/Ledger/FRICTION-LOG.md

   before mounting the Root Layout" render error); clear on sheet close instead.
 - **Two tap targets in one widget:** `widgetURL` on the root is the default action;
   wrap the other region in `Link destination=...`.
 Widgets support only one `widgetURL`.
+- **The widget's layout and data exist only after the app runs.** `createWidget` writes the extracted layout JS, and `updateSnapshot` writes props, into app-group storage at APP runtime.
+A fresh install shows placeholder until the app launches once.
+The placeholder you see is your own layout rendered with nil props and auto-redacted (grey pills) — recognizing that saves a debugging round.
+- **WidgetKit reloads lazily.** Even with everything fixed and a fresh snapshot pushed, the placed widget can sit on the placeholder (or an archived error view) for minutes before the system re-renders.
+Remove-and-re-add forces a fresh render; otherwise patience — do not diagnose new bugs from a stale view.
+- **Debugging trick: pull the app-group store off the device.** Dev-signed apps allow `xcrun devicectl device copy from --domain-type appGroupDataContainer --domain-identifier group.<bundle> --source Library/Preferences/<group>.plist` — then `plutil -convert json` shows exactly what layout and timeline the widget extension sees.
+This is how "the data is fine, the render path is the problem" got proven.
 - **"Please adopt containerBackground API" — device-only, and doubly masked.** iOS 17+ replaces a widget that doesn't declare `containerBackground` with that error view, but the check is only enforced by the real home-screen render on hardware: the simulator